-Recently she produced an online TV drama comedy series entitled Other People’s Problems ( 5 x 7 mins) for ABC iview.
-Other People’s Problems premiered at the inaugural Australian, Series Mania Festival to a sold out house in July 2017 and was invited to screen at the Berlin Film festival 2018.
-With Executive Producer Sue Maslin & development funding from Screen Australia, she is developing a part TV drama series entitled Relative Strangers.
-With Indigenous writer/director Erica Glynn she is in development on a feature film based on the book Of Ashes & Rivers that Run to the Sea by Marie Munkara and again with Erica Glynn & Beck Cole a TV comedy/drama series entitled The Anchor that will be a vehicle for Indigenous actors Deborah Mailman and Shari Sebbens.
-Documentary projects in development include: with Lucy Paplinska, Together in a Crowded Room a longitudinal documentary on adults living with autism and with Wain Fimeri an observational series on Clown Doctors.
+Most recently she was Executive Producer of the Indigenous short drama Elders that was in competition at the 2020 Berlinale and produced the online TV drama-comedy series Other People’s Problems ( 5 x 7 mins) for ABC iview and Screen Australia as part of The Long Story Short Initiative.
+Other People’s Problems premiered at the inaugural Australian, Series Mania Festival to a sold-out house in July 2017 and was invited to screen at the Berlin Film Festival 2018.
+With Executive Producer Sue Maslin she is developing the feature The Language of Birds with writer/director Erica Glynn, based on the book Of Ashes & Rivers that Run to the Sea by Marie Munkara.
+Also with Erica Glynn & Beck Cole she is developing a comedy/drama series The Anchor as well as the drama series Relative Strangers both with Development support from Screen Australia.
+Documentary series include Send in the Clowns with writer/director Wain Fimeri.
 Her most recent television documentary Harry Seidler – Modernist screened on ABC TV in 2016.
-Previous credits include the short feature/telemovie Queen of Hearts, 2004 AFI winner for best short screen play.
+Previous credits include award winning documentaries Remembering Country for SBS and A walk with Words for ABC and her short feature/telemovie Queen of Hearts, 2004 was AFI winner for best short screen play.

 Charlotte holds a Fine Arts degree from ANU, and a Masters in Producing from AFTRS, where she was the winner of the Kenneth Myer Fellowship for Producing, the David Heidtman Pitching Prize as well as the Kodak short drama prize.

 Mobile: 0419 392 259